We are a gathering of Zen Buddhists. Our teachers are both householders and ordained priests.

 We stand within the Soto stream of Zen.
 We consider Dogen & Keizan central thinkers in the articulation of the Zen dharma.

 We transmit the reformed koan curriculum first developed out of the Hakuin Takujo system by the Soto master Daiun Sogaku Harada.
 While we do not require all priests and teachers to teach with koans, we believe koan introspection a distinctive part of our community’s offerings.

 We count householder practice as fully sufficient to achieve the wise heart.
 And offer full dharma transmission to householders when that seems appropriate.

 We offer rigorous training in priest formation, based on extensive retreat (sessin days), and especially with long-term engagement with the koan curriculum.
 While we treasure the classic monastic formation, which demands participation in ango training periods.
 While we encourage our priests-in-training to commit to long ango periods, we recognize that the circumstances of most people’s lives make this impossible, and we do not require ango participation.

-We seek ways to bring the Soto style to the West, cautiously adapting the liturgical forms to our contemporary needs.
+We seek ways to bring the Zen tradition to the West, cautiously adapting our received Soto liturgical forms to our contemporary needs.
 We are committed to creating living communities, where we can support one another, practice in the ways appropriate to the particular conditions of our lives, respond with compassion to the suffering of the world, raise our children, live, and when the time comes, die.

 We hope you can join us.